 Continuing professional development

-As a member of BACP I do continuing professional development courses and activities relevant to person-centred counselling practice.
+As an accredited member of BACP I do continuing professional development courses and activities relevant to my counselling practice.

 My work is professionally supervised to BACP-approved standards.